Share this article with your friends

 Click on the links below to share this article on social media.

-I teach biblical studies and early mysticism not only at Queen's, but also for Woodbrooke Quaker Studies Centre and Birmingham Church of England diocese.
+I teach biblical studies and early mysticism not only at Queen's, but also for Woodbrooke Quaker Studies Centre, Birmingham Church of England diocese and the Oxford University Department of Continuing Education.
 I have previously taught biblical Hebrew at the University of Birmingham.

 I am an Accredited Lay Worker of the Church of England.
 I have worked in a parish and as a university chaplain.
-I am actively involved in Jewish–Christian dialogue, and have been elected joint Honorary Secretary of the Council of Christians and Jews.
+I am actively involved in Jewish–Christian dialogue, and am Chair of Birmingham Council of Christians and Jews.

 - ‘Teaching early Jewish-Christian relations: Negotiating the tensions between history and theology’, Jewish/non-Jewish Relations – Between Exclusion and Embrace (online teaching resource).